wsmaxcy/Buffed/README.md

   - Sit-ups
   - Pistol squats
   - Planking (seconds)
-- **Real-Time Feedback**: Displays your workout results and calories burned when you finish resting in-game.
+- **Session and Total Tracking**: Displays exercise stats for your current session and total progress.
-- **Customizable Options**: Input your physical details and instantly calculate your calorie burn rate.
+- **Customizable Options**: Input your weight, height, and gender to personalize your calorie burn calculations.
+- **Real-Time Workout Alerts**: When you finish resting in-game, Buffed pops up to display your workout plan.

 ## Installation